amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

             This node will publish the ball's (x, y) pixel coordinates to a new topic, e.g., /target_position.

-TODO: Phase 4: Implementing the Real-Time Tracking Controller
+✅ Phase 4: Implementing the Real-Time Tracking Controller

 This is the core of the project.
 We will implement an Image-Based Visual Servoing (IBVS) controller.
 We will NOT use MoveIt for this part.
 MoveIt is for planning, not for high-frequency, reactive control.